intuition-dev/intuDocs/managers/slides.md

 ### Serverless Architecture

-- A scalable and dynamically managed infrastructure for back-end needs based on _Microservices_ and _Function As A Service_
+- A scalable and dynamically managed infrastructure for back-end needs based on _Microservices_ and _Function As A Service_.
 <!-- explain in two sentences serverless -->

 ![80% center](images/10cloud.png)